MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 * In robustness, it is also used throughout the network to make it robust.

-In both cases, the network weight matrix is **divided by its spectral norm**.The goal of this operation is to make lipschitz continuous the network.
-And more precisely to make lipschitz continuous the linear application associated with the weight matrix of the network.
+In both cases, the network weight matrices are **divided by their spectral norm**.The goal of this operation is to make lipschitz continuous the network.

 ### Lipschitz continuous application

-In this sub-section we will only talk about **linear** lipschitzian applications.
-We are only interested in this class of function because it is the spectral norm of the weight **matrix** that interests us.

 If $(E,d_E)$ and $(F,d_F)$ are two metric spaces and $l: E \rightarrow F$  an application from $E$ to $F$,
 $l$ is called **lipschtitz continuous** if :